 He is on the editorial board of the American Economic Journal: Applied Economics, and was previously co-editor of the Journal of Human Resources.

 His research is on the Economics of Education, with a focus on understanding how schools and universities compete.
-Among his recent work is a book on why American universities excel at research: Markets, Minds, and Money, forthcoming with Harvard University Press.
+Among his recent work is a book on why American universities excel at research: Markets, Minds, and Money.